Maxim Bakiyev: Arrest and asylum

 On 13 June 2010, Maksim was arrested in the UK when he landed at Farnborough Airport in Hampshire in a privately hired jet.
 He sought asylum there but the interim government demanded his extradition at the time.
 A senior Kyrgyz official warned that the interim government would consider shutting down the U.S. Manas airbase if Britain refuses to hand him over.
 However, this was later denounced by president of Kyrgyzstan, Roza Otunbayeva.

 On 12 October 2012, Bakiyev was arrested in London by UK extradition officers on the request of U.S. authorities, who want to question him for alleged involvement in fraud.
 In a statement, the Kyrgyz presidency declared: "Because of the absence of an extradition agreement between the Kyrgyz Republic and Great Britain, the British side is now considering the issue of extraditing Maxim Bakiyev to the United States."

 On 27 March 2013, a Kyrgyz court sentenced Bakiyev in absentia to 25 years in prison for corruption.

 In May 2013, a US criminal securities fraud case against him was dismissed.

 In 2016 a personal injury claim against Maxim Bakiev was brought by British businessman Mr Sean Daley, alleging that his shooting and attempted murder in Bishkek had been organized and arranged by Mr Bakiev, was dismissed at the High Court of Justice in London as not "credible", "unsatisfactory" and "wholly implausible".
 Evidence submitted was stated by Mr Justice Supperstone to give "rise to real concern that it was made in collaboration with Mr Ismailov (the Kyrgyz prosecutor) for the purpose of ensuring the conviction of Mr Bakiev.

 2010 South Kyrgyzstan unrest

 In May 2010, an audio recording was posted anonymously on YouTube with a caption identifying the voices as those of Maxim and his uncle Janish Bakiyev.
 The men were discussing plans to arm groups to spread chaos across the south of Kyrgyzstan, sometime in June.
 Both men have denied the authenticity of the tape and Bakiyev has repeatedly said he has no involvement in the violence.
-There is no evidence to incriminate the Bakievs in the June events.

 Kyrgyz Deputy Prime Minister Almazbek Atambayev, claims that the 2010 inter-ethnic riots in south Kyrgyzstan were paid for with $10 million from Bakiyev's pocket.